 Combatting fraud in the financial services industry is a priority of federal, state, and local law enforcement in the United States.
 During July 2018, the US Attorney’s Office in the Eastern District of North Carolina indicted a 20-year-old suspect alleged to have engaged in a multi-state, multi-bank scheme involving identity theft and manufacture of counterfeit checks.
 At the time of his arrest, the suspect was reportedly in possession of more than 50 bank account numbers and 25 counterfeit credit cards.

-Facilitated by use of the internet, today’s financial fraud threat regularly crosses international borders.
+Facilitated by the use of the internet, today’s financial fraud threat regularly crosses international borders.
 Disrupting and dismantling transnational criminal organizations requires the cooperation of international law enforcement counterparts and effective information sharing.

 In February 2018, the US Department of Justice announced the indictments of 36 suspects in the US, Australia, the UK, Italy, France, and Serbia allegedly involved in identity theft.
 The suspects were alleged to have compromised credit and debit cards over a period of seven years, resulting in losses of more than $500 million.

-During March 2017, indictments were announced in an international investigation led by the FBI, Interpol, the US Department of the Treasury, and the US Department of Homeland Security that targeted nineteen suspects who allegedly bilked 170 victims out of more than $13 million.
+In March 2017, indictments were announced in an international investigation led by the FBI, Interpol, the US Department of the Treasury, and the US Department of Homeland Security that targeted nineteen suspects who allegedly bilked 170 victims out of more than $13 million.
 The suspects, located in the US, Hungary, Bulgaria, Germany, and Israel, allegedly engaged in online vehicle fraud and business email compromise schemes, as well as unlicensed money transmittals and money laundering activities.

 According to a 2016 TD Bank survey, fraud will become a bigger threat to the financial services sector over the next two to three years.
 TSYS, a provider of credit card processing and other services estimates total fraud losses incurred by financial institutions and merchants was $21.4 billion in 2015 and will reach $31 billion by the year 2020.

-These are compelling numbers, and if anything, should serve as a wakeup call to financial institutions that they need do everything they can to protect against, investigate, and remediate fraud as efficiently as possible.
+These are compelling numbers, and if anything, should serve as a wake-up call to financial institutions that they need to do everything they can to protect against, investigate, and remediate fraud as efficiently as possible.
 Nuix software can give these organizations the edge and Total Data Intelligence they need to make rapid, informed decisions when faced with fraud.

-As much as we wish it weren’t the case, fraud isn’t going anywhere—but we can make life as hard as possible on these fraudsters by being prepared and armed with the best technology possible to combat them.
+As much as we wish it weren’t the case, fraud isn’t going anywhere—but we can make life as hard as possible for these fraudsters by being prepared and armed with the best technology possible to combat them.